 - Be a paid firefighter employed by a political subdivision of the state of Texas; or

 - Be a volunteer firefighter (for at least one year) who is an active member of an organized volunteer fire department that participates in the Texas Emergency Services Retirement System, or a retirement system established under the Texas Local Fire Fighters Retirement Act and who holds one of these two credentials:

 - an Accredited Advanced level of certification under the State Firemen’s and Fire Marshals’ Association of Texas volunteer certification program

-- a Phase V (Firefighter II) certification under the Texas Commission on Fire Protection’s voluntary certification program;
+- a Phase V (Firefighter II) certification under the Texas Commission on Fire Protection’s voluntary certification program; and

-- Be enrolled in at least one accredited fire science course;
+- Be enrolled in at least one accredited fire science course; and